kxrn0/TOP_ruby/ruby/09_testing_ruby_with_rspec/03_project/connect_four/sketch.md

 Connect four.
 The game will have two players, each with their own identifiable marker, which will be `x` and `o`.
-The game will first ask the players who should go first, and it will expect a player to enter one of the markers.
+The program will first ask the players who should go first, and it will expect a player to enter one of the markers.

 ```
 Connect Four.
 Copyright kxrn0, 1966.